griffithlab/civic-docs/docs/curating.rst

 More information
 ----------------

-For further information on curation with the CIViC platform we provide :doc:`Instructional Videos <curating/videos>`, :doc:`General Curation Practices <curating/curation_practices>`, and documentation for :doc:`Curating Variants <curating/curating_variants>`,  :doc:`Curating Genes <curating/curating_genes>`,  :doc:`Curating Evidence <curating/curating_evidence>`,  :doc:`Curating Assertions <curating/curating_assertions>`,  :doc:`Suggesting Sources <curating/suggesting_sources>`, and detailed :doc:`Examples <curating/examples>`.
-For ideas on how to get started, visit our  :doc:`Curation Ideas <curating/curation_ideas>` and  :doc:`Monitoring Curation Activity<curating/monitoring>` pages.
+For further information on curation with the CIViC platform we provide :doc:`General Curation Practices <curating/general>`, and documentation for :doc:`Curating Variants <curating/variants>`,  :doc:`Curating Genes <curating/genes>`,  :doc:`Curating Evidence <curating/evidence>`,  :doc:`Curating Assertions <curating/assertions>`, and :doc:`Suggesting Sources <curating/source_suggestions>`.
+For examples and ideas on how to get started, visit our :doc:`Curation Ideas <curating/ideas>` and  :doc:`Monitoring Curation Activity<curating/monitoring>` pages.
 Finally, if you are interested in  :doc:`Becoming An Editor <curating/editor>` we provide details on the criteria for promotion.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    curating/general
-   curating/examples
+   curating/variants
+   curating/genes
+   curating/evidence
+   curating/assertions
+   curating/source_suggestions
    curating/ideas
    curating/monitoring
    curating/editor
-   curating/adding_evidence
-   curating/adding_assertions
-   curating/adding_source_suggestions
-   curating/editing_items